 The prevalence of life limiting conditions amongst children and young people in our region was calculated in a recent study led by Professor Lorna Fraser at the University of York[vi].
 The research showed that:

-The data suggests that much of the increase in prevalence may be due to improvements in life expectancy.
+The data highlights that a significant proportion of childhood deaths continue to be babies under one year old.
+However, the research also suggests that an increase in numbers of children with palliative care needs is due to improvements in life expectancy.
 The general trend is towards there being more children living longer, with more complex care needs.

 Working with the family, Acorns undertakes a comprehensive holistic assessment, from which we are able to determine the outcomes the family needs to achieve for them and their child.
 Support is then delivered in response to the family’s requirements.